Skip Navigation

 Phases

-All Resident Teachers complete specific MAAPP phases intended to build teacher capacity to be effective in the classroom and that, ultimately, lead to a Maryland professional teaching certificate.
-During the two-year teacher training program, the Resident Teachers are eligible for a State-issued Resident Teacher Certificate.
-Completion of PGCPS Resident Teacher Program requirements will result in a Standard Professional Certificate.
-All PGCPS Resident Teacher Programs include the following MAAPP phases:
+All Resident Teachers complete specific phases intended to build teacher capacity to be effective in the classroom and that, ultimately, lead to a Maryland professional teaching certificate.
+During the two-year to three year teacher training program, the Resident Teachers are eligible for a State-issued Resident Teacher Certificate.
+Completion of PGCPS Resident Teacher Program requirements will result in a Maryland Professional License.
+All PGCPS Resident Teacher Programs include the following:

 • Web-based and face-to-face Information Sessions